All news

 Documentation

-• The reference manual provides an introduction and a summary of the commands and options.
-This introduction can also be followed interactively with Equations installed: equations_intro.v
+The reference manual provides a summary of the commands and options, and a brief introduction.
+This introduction can also be followed interactively with Equations installed, equations_intro.v or interactively in your browser.

 Papers and presentations